becodeorg/verou-3-end-with-a-bang-arcade/readme.md

 ## Let's Play !
 <br/>

-Jump into **MichelLe's snake** version and stay healthy with some apples snacks !
+Jump into **Michelle's Snake** version and stay healthy with some apples snacks !
  <br />

 Challenge Inky, Pinky, Blinky, Clyde  in **Magali's Pac-Man** version !